10 Things to Know About Aerial Drone Photography at Weddings

 5. Capture the day but don't get in the way

-Weddings are very special events - the last thing anyone wants is a loud drone ruining the mood.
-Drones shouldn’t be used to capture intimate moments up close, such as the exchanging of the vows - they’re far more suited to capturing the overall feeling of the day, from the beautiful surroundings and arrival of guests, to the ceremony from afar.
+Weddings are deeply personal events — the last thing anyone wants is a loud drone hovering over the exchange of vows.
+Drones are far better suited to capturing the overall feeling of the day from a distance: the venue, the arrival of guests, the ceremony from afar, and the surrounding landscape.

 7. Get to know your settings before the big day